-Engage your chest, pressing your palms and your forearms into the floor, as if you were trying to press the floor away from you.
-This will help engage your biceps and triceps as well.
+Engage your chest by pressing your palms and your forearms into the floor.
+Feel as if you were trying to press the floor away from you.
+This will also help to engage your biceps and triceps as well.

 Your Legs + Booty are not Engaged

 Planks truly are a FULL BODY exercise.
-Many times people forget to use their legs during planks.
-Engaging your legs will not only help to maintain proper form, but also can help to take stress off the lower back.
+A lot of people forget to use their legs during planks.
+Engaging your legs will help to maintain proper form, and also helps to take stress off the lower back.

-To properly engage your legs, squeeze your booty cheeks together, and tighten your quadriceps (the front of your legs).
+To properly engage your legs, squeeze your booty cheeks together, then tighten your quadriceps (the front of your legs).
 Your legs should be fully engaged (similar to how you should feel at the top of a squat position).
-And make sure your hips don’t drop or sag towards the floor.
+Also, make sure your hips don’t drop or sag towards the floor.